Unified Functional-Holographic Theory of the QCD Critical End Point: Critical dynamics: CEP conditions and the 3D Ising mapping

 where $\mathfrak t$ is any analytic temperature-like combination of $(t,\hat\mu)$, and $(Z_h,Z_r)$ are nonuniversal metric factors chosen such that the leading singular part of $\Omega(T,\mu_B)$ equals the Ising free energy $\Omega_{\rm sing}(r,h)$ up to an overall normalization.
 Derivatives with respect to $(T,\mu_B)$ are therefore resolved into scaling derivatives using the chain rule

 and QCD susceptibilities inherit their singularities from the Ising theory.
 In particular, the singular piece of the baryon-number susceptibility is

-which, by virtue of \eqref{eq:free-scaling}-\eqref{eq:free-param}, exhibits the same critical exponents as $\chi_\sigma$ and is dominated by the $h$-channel when $h_\mu\neq 0$, a condition that is satisfied if the coexistence line is not parallel to the $\mu_B$ axis.
-The curvature and skewness conditions \eqref{eq:CEP-conds} translate into relations among mixed temperature-density derivatives of $\Omega$ evaluated at the CEP; differentiating \eqref{eq:landau-M} with respect to $(T,\mu_B)$ and using \eqref{eq:linear-map}-\eqref{eq:chain-rule} yields
+which, by virtue of Eqs.~\eqref{eq:free-scaling}-\eqref{eq:free-param}, exhibits the same critical exponents as $\chi_\sigma$ and is dominated by the $h$-channel when $h_\mu\neq 0$, a condition that is satisfied if the coexistence line is not parallel to the $\mu_B$ axis.
+The curvature and skewness conditions in Eq.~\eqref{eq:CEP-conds} translate into relations among mixed temperature-density derivatives of $\Omega$ evaluated at the CEP.
+Differentiating Eq.~\eqref{eq:landau-M} with respect to $(T,\mu_B)$ and using Eqs.~\eqref{eq:linear-map}-\eqref{eq:chain-rule} yields

 from which the map coefficients can be fixed up to an overall normalization by demanding that $r$ be proportional to $a_2$ and $h$ to the cubic invariant $a_3$ explicitly as